THE RISE AND DEMISE OF THE ARVIN GOOD GUYS

-The Origin of Formation Skydiving ~ Part Two
+The Origin Of Formation Skydiving - Part 2

 As the new discipline of relative work began to spread in the mid-to-late '60's, the Arvin Good Guys continued to lead the way.
 After their formative years of 1964-1966, these skydivers reached the peak of their era soon after.